2000–01 Milwaukee Bucks season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Allen and Robinson were both selected for the 2001 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Robinson's second and final All-Star appearance.
 In addition, Allen also won the NBA Three-Point Shootout, in which he participated in for the second consecutive year.
 Allen finished tied in eleventh place in Most Valuable Player voting, while Thomas finished in second place in Sixth Man of the Year voting, behind Aaron McKie of the Philadelphia 76ers, and head coach George Karl finished tied in fifth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 2001 NBA playoffs, led by the trio of Allen, Robinson and Cassell, the Bucks defeated the Orlando Magic in four games; it was the first time the Bucks made it past the opening round of the NBA playoffs since the 1988–89 season.
-In the Eastern Conference Semi-finals, they trailed 3–2 against the 6th-seeded Charlotte Hornets, but managed to win the series in seven games, advancing to the Conference Finals for the first time since 1986.
+In the Eastern Conference First Round of the 2001 NBA playoffs, led by the trio of Allen, Robinson and Cassell, the Bucks faced off against the 7th–seeded Orlando Magic, a team that featured All-Star guard, and Most Improved Player of the Year, Tracy McGrady, Darrell Armstrong, and Rookie of the Year, Mike Miller.
+The Bucks won the first two games over the Magic at home at the Bradley Center, before losing Game 3 on the road in overtime, 121–116 at the TD Waterhouse Centre.
+The Bucks won Game 4 over the Magic on the road, 112–104 to win the series in four games; it was the first time the Bucks made it past the opening round of the NBA playoffs since the 1988–89 season.

+In the Eastern Conference Semi-finals, the team faced off against the 6th–seeded Charlotte Hornets, a team that featured Jamal Mashburn, David Wesley, and second-year star Baron Davis.
+The Bucks won the first two games over the Hornets at the Bradley Center, and took a 2–0 series lead.
+However, the team lost the next two games on the road at the Charlotte Coliseum, before losing Game 5 to the Hornets at the Bradley Center, 94–86, as the Hornets took a 3–2 series lead.
+The Bucks managed to win the next two games, which included a Game 7 win over the Hornets at the Bradley Center, 104–95 to win in a hard-fought seven-game series, and advance to the Conference Finals for the first time since 1986.